A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Methodology

 On the one hand, to amplify the common information of multimodal images, we try to find the high-frequency regions of each modality as shown in Fig \ref{spatial}(a), and enhance these similar regions.
 On the other hand, the semantic information in the deep layers of the network is highly correlated with the classes to be recognized.
-The HFRM is designed to amplify the details feature.
+The HFRM is designed to amplify the detail features.
+We use the simple and flexible 2D Fourier transform to decompose the spatial features $\boldsymbol{f^{fus}_p}$ and $\boldsymbol{f_{a}^{spat}}$ to obtain the amplitude and phase:

-The spatial features $\boldsymbol{f^{s}}$ and $\boldsymbol{f_{a}^{spat}}$ , namely the amplitude and phase of the spectral and active sensor data in this module, are obtained through Fourier transform:

 The amplitude represents the intensity of the various frequency components within an image.
 Enhancing the amplitude in the high-frequency areas improves the image's details and the edge features \cite{4135672}.
 Intuitively, the HFGM locates the significant high-frequency parts within an image by leveraging the phase correlations of multimodal data, and subsequently enhances the image detail information by amplifying the amplitude.